defaultxr/supercollider-bdef/README.md

 - If you specify numChannels:1 on a file that has more than 1 channel, only the first channel is loaded.
 Ideally, the channels would be mixed together.
 - Only 1- and 2-channel Buffers and files are supported.
 - No helpfile yet.
+- Sclang will hang while a file is being converted to wav.